Elfsetup/elfsetup/README.md

 - A Vala Executable (based in Gobject, Glib, Gtk2 or Gtk3, Gstreamer, etc).
 - A AppImage Executable (Simplify the Install and Uninstall Process if you like installed).
 - A Static Executable and all files needed by Executable.
+- A Tcl/Tk Application.
 - A Perl/Gtk2 Application.
+- A PyGTK Application.
 - Etc.